sipeed/TangMega-138K-example/cam_dvi/readme.md

 1 button **KEY.0(AA13)** use to reset the transmission.

 ## Development

-If you want to modify the video resolution output, Please refer to the comments in the top file.
+If you want to modify the video resolution output, please refer to the comments in the top file.

 Changing the resolution requires changing the output of TMDS_PLL.